demigecko/CarND-Advanced-Lane-Lines/README.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. [Criteria] Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The most of time I spend is to find the roubust lane detetion by cv2 and